Status messageActive context: kki_bg_colors_yellow

-- Orientation begins on May 25 through May 29, 2015 for all students.
-Orientation will take place at KKI/Johns Hopkins Medical Institutions in Baltimore, MD (May 25th – May 26th) and Centers for Disease Control and Prevention (CDC) in Atlanta, GA (May 27 – May 29).
-Housing and transportation will be provided for scholars.
-PLEASE NOTE: Students enrolled in the CSU-LA PLLUSS Program will return home after Orientation.
+- Orientation begins on May 29, 2017 through June 2, 2017 for all students.
+Orientation will take place at KKI/Johns Hopkins Medical Institutions in Baltimore, MD (May 29 – May 30, 2017) and Centers for Disease Control and Prevention (CDC) in Atlanta, GA (May 31-June 2, 2017).
+Housing and transportation will be provided for scholars to attend the CDC Orientation.

 Current leadership and research mentorship sites include:

 - Johns Hopkins Bloomberg School of Public Health